DullBladebyte/DullBladebyte/README.md

 - 👋 Hi, I’m @DullBladebyte
 - 👀 I’m interested in things I guess
-- 🌱 I’m currently learning if thehre is gramar chacking in github
+- 🌱 I’m currently learning if thehre is gramar chacking on github
 - 💞️ I’m looking to collaborate on idk
 - 📫 How to reach me use your arms to make contact with me it should work